ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 There are some process questions to work out about this transformation:

 * Who investigates the cause of automated V&V failures -- research or engineering?
-Does it depend on the type of failure?
+  Should we label whether checks are verification or validation, and have engineering and research investigate them, respectively?
-  The answers to these questions greatly affect how annoying it is to have a false alarm, which is relevant to `fuzzy checking`_.
+  How we manage this affects how annoying it is to have a false alarm, which is relevant to `fuzzy checking`_.
 * How frequently do we run automated V&V?
     * Should we consider separate "tiers" of automated checks that require different amounts of computational resources?
       For example, running the fast checks on every update to simulation code but the slower/more intensive checks only periodically.